-Residents have already begun to report free-floating derelict (and not-so-derelict) docks, logs, blue barrels, and other debris making their way through the waters of the lake.
-Such debris is hazardous to safe navigation.
-If not propelled by the wind onto unsuspecting shorelines, it may be delivered to a safe place by the Sheriff’s deputy.
-If they find floating debris large enough to warrant concern, they regularly tow it to the nearest shore, then ground and moor it.
+Spring is here!
+Hayden Lake’s water level is rising.
+And residents are beginning to clean up derelict (and not-so-derelict) docks, logs, blue barrels, and other debris that has drifted onto their shorelines.
+Such hazards to safe navigation are also floating freely throughout the lake.
+If not propelled by the wind onto unsuspecting shorelines, the Sheriff’s deputy will tow large, floating debris to the nearest safe place, then ground and moor it.
 As a result, derelict docks and large debris may be marooned on private landowners’ lakefronts.

-- Register by filling out the form below.
-The results will be immediately available for download, and emailed to you as well.
+- Register – fill out the form below.
+The results will be immediately available for download and emailed to you as well.

-- Staple or nail the bag to the debris.
+- Tag – enclose the completed registration form in a plastic bag and staple or nail the bag to the debris.

 - Firmly attach the debris to the shore or other tethered material.
 No loose debris is allowed as it can scatter and find its way back out into the lake.

-- On or about the first of June, HLWID will contract to remove the debris from the lake to a disposal area.
+On or about the first of June, the HLWID will contract to remove the debris from the lake to a disposal area.

 May 31 is the deadline for delivering debris for District-sponsored removal while the water is high and debris can be